Mikgazer/shell-exercises/README.md

 # shell-exercises
-Some bash exercises coded throughout the Operating Systems course
+Some bash exercises coded throughout the Operating Systems course.